peterklijn/blogposts/professional-scala-development-in-sublime/professional_scala_development_in_sublime.md

 ### Sublime plugins

-Alright, up to Sublime, let's start with the most important one, [Package Control][subl-package], the apt-get of Sublime so to say.
+Next up, Sublime, let's start with the most important one, [Package Control][subl-package], the apt-get of Sublime so to say.
 Just follow their instructions, its pretty easy :).

-With Package Control in place, `cmd+shift+p` to open the Command Palette and type "Pack Inst" to fuzzy search for 'Package Control: Install Package'.
-Give it a sec or two to download it's list of packages and one by one, install all these:
+After installation, you can use the build-in Command Palette which can be found by pressing `cmd+shift+p`.
+From there on, just fuzzy search for the command you want, like 'Package Control: Install Package' to install a single package.
+But for now, let's go for the 'Package Control: Advanced Install Package', give it a second or two to download it's list of packages and then comma seperated add this list of packages:

 - [All Autocomplete][subl-allauto]
 - [Case Conversion][subl-caseconv]